HFG43/Hello-Microverse-/README.md

 # 📖 [Hello Microverse project!] <a name="about-project"></a>

-> A first project to start learning best practices, including use of linters, github flow, and professional communication.
+A first project to start learning best practices, including use of linters, github flow, and professional communication.

 **[Hello Microverse!]** is a a test project as an starting point for practice.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>